ctse2k1/sfl-event-based-ap-bot/SOFTWARE_SPECIFICATION.md

 - **FR3.2: Participation Records:** All finalized participation records must be saved to `event_records.json`.

 ### 3.4.
 User-Facing Commands
-- **FR4.1: Me Command:** A user must be able to view their own participation history and total points.
+- **FR4.1: Me Command (`/event me`):** A user must be able to view their own participation history and total points.
-- **FR4.2: Summary Command:** Any user must be able to view a server-wide leaderboard of points.
+- **FR4.2: Summary Command (`/event summary`):** Any user must be able to view a server-wide leaderboard of points.
-- **FR4.3: ID Command:** Any user must be able to list all available event types and their IDs.
+- **FR4.3: ID Command (`/event id`):** Any user must be able to list all available event types and their IDs.

+### 3.5.
+Administrative Commands
+- **FR5.1: Reset All Data (`/event reset`):** An administrator must be able to reset all event data, including participation history and points for all users.
+This command requires no parameters.
+- **FR5.2: Reset Member Data (`/event resetmember`):** An administrator must be able to reset the points and participation history for a specific member.

+## 4. Non-Functional Requirements

+### 4.1.
+Performance
+- **NFR1.1:** The bot should respond to commands within 3 seconds.
+- **NFR1.2:** The bot should handle at least 5 concurrent events without significant performance degradation.

+### 4.2.
+Reliability
+- **NFR2.1:** The bot should have an uptime of 99.5%.
+- **NFR2.2:** The bot must gracefully handle unexpected disconnections from Discord and attempt to reconnect automatically.
+- **NFR2.3:** In case of a crash or restart, the bot must restore the state of active events from `active_events.json`.

+### 4.3.
+Usability
+- **NFR3.1:** Command responses should be clear, concise, and provide user-friendly error messages.
+- **NFR3.2:** The bot's functionality should be easily discoverable through a help command or documentation.

+### 4.4.
+Security
+- **NFR4.1:** The Discord bot token must be stored securely and not exposed in the source code.
+- **NFR4.2:** Administrative commands must be restricted to users with appropriate roles/permissions.